Ron Kellogg: College

-Kellogg's senior year in 1985-86 proved to be one of the most successful seasons in Kansas basketball history.
-With "Special K" moving to shooting-guard alongside fellow Omaha native Cedric Hunter, and Manning sharing the frontcourt by 7'1" future NBA pivotman Greg Dreiling, the versatile Calvin Thompson, and super-sub Archie Marshall, the Jayhawks boasted one of the most talented lineups in the country.
-The team did not disappoint, rolling to a 35-4 record and earning a trip to the 1986 Final Four in Dallas, where they suffered a 71-67 defeat at the hands of Duke.
+Kellogg's senior year in 1985–86 proved to be one of the most successful seasons in Kansas basketball history.
+With "Special K" moving to shooting guard alongside fellow Omaha native Cedric Hunter, and Manning sharing the frontcourt with 7'1" future NBA pivotman Greg Dreiling, the versatile Calvin Thompson, and super-sub Archie Marshall, the Jayhawks boasted one of the most talented lineups in the country.
+The team did not disappoint, rolling to a 35–4 record and earning a trip to the 1986 Final Four in Dallas, where they suffered a 71–67 defeat at the hands of Duke.
 Despite the loss, Kellogg played well in his final career game, engaging in a scoring duel with Blue Devil star Johnny Dawkins and keeping the Jayhawks in the game with 22 points on 11-of-15 shooting.
 Kellogg finished the season as the team's second-leading scorer behind Manning at 15.9 points per game on 55.2% field goal shooting, and was again selected to the All-Big Eight first team.
 He concluded his Jayhawk career with 1,508 points, a total which currently places him 17th on KU's all-time scoring list.